 “This was a fantastic holiday and exceeded my hopes”

-“I very much appreciated how Danny and Ole went out of their way to ensure we had the opportunities to photograph the white tailed and golden eagles as well as the goshawk and how the trip was flexible enough to allow for changes in the weather and choices of what we wanted to do”
+“I very much appreciated how the guides went out of their way to ensure we had the opportunities to photograph the white-tailed and golden eagles as well as the goshawk and how the trip was flexible enough to allow for changes in the weather and choices of what we wanted to do”